michael-basil/michael-basil.github.io/parenting.md

 1. Spring Break: overnights split in half
     * First choice if desired
 1. Holiday Weekends: overnights extending the weekend
-    * Labor Day and Memorial Day
+    * Labor Day and Independence Day
     * Sunday and Monday
     * Optional at Father's discretion

 ## expectations

 1. Birthday Celebration: Mother, Father, and the children have a shared outing including a meal
-    * Invitation of children's friends and child relatives to be considered for the outing
 1. Parenting Handoffs: each parent drops off the children to the other parent
     * Inclimate Weather: Mother will facilitate transporation bi-directionally by automobile
     * Pandemic Lockdown: Mother will facilitate transporation bi-directionally by automobile